arnaud-neny/rePlayer/README.md

 I've improved it in my spare time, adding more playable formats, a way to handle my database(s), some features I've always wanted in other software...

 So now, it's time for me to release it as I think some people can have interest in it.
-Oh, and occasionally, you can use it as a normal player as it can alsoi play mowadays formats (mp3, wav, ogg...).
+Oh, and occasionally, you can use it as a normal player as it can also play mowadays formats (mp3, wav, ogg...).

 ## Getting started